'It was a dream' The story of Paulinho - Arsenal's forgotten Brazilian | Goal.com

 There is one Samba star, however, whose three-year stay at Arsenal went by relatively unnoticed.

+Type in the name Paulo Nagamura, however, and the mystery soon becomes clear.

-"I was always known by my nickname Paulinho in my Arsenal days," Nagamura explained during an exclusive interview with Goal.
+"I was always known by my nickname 'Paulinho' in my Arsenal days," the 36-year-old Nagamura reveals during an exclusive interview with Goal.

 Nagamura arrived at Arsenal in 2001 from Sao Paolo, but left three years later without having made a single senior appearance for the club.

-“Those were three very important years of my career,” said the 36-year-old, now head coach of Swope Park Rangers, who will soon rebrand as Sporting Kansas City II.
+“Those were three very important years of my career,” explains the current head coach of Swope Park Rangers, who will soon rebrand as Sporting Kansas City II.

 “Even though I didn’t get many opportunities to play with the first team at Arsenal, that time prepared me for the career I had ahead.”

-Nagamura was first spotted by Liam Brady as a 17-year-old while playing in a youth tournament against Arsenal for Sao Paolo in Amsterdam.
+Nagamura was first spotted by Liam Brady as a 17-year-old while playing for Sao Paolo against the Gunners in a youth tournament in Amsterdam.

-He, along with his team-mate Juan, were signed in a double deal and moved to London in the summer of 2001 to join up with the Under-19s side.
+He, along with his team-mate Juan, were signed in a double deal and moved to England in the summer of 2001 to join up with Arsenal's Under-19s.

 “It was just a dream come true for us,” Nagamura said.
 “It was a big change in culture for us, so I was glad Juan was there and we had each other.